-"What internet should I get?" is the most common question on local Facebook groups.
-The answers are usually terrible — people recommending whatever they use, without knowing anything about your situation.
-Here's how to actually figure it out yourself.
+“What internet should I get?” is the most common question on local Facebook groups.
+The answers are usually terrible — people recommending whatever they personally use, without knowing anything about your situation.
+Here’s how I actually figure it out for customers in Geelong, and how you can do it yourself.

 Your neighbour loves Telstra.
 Your workmate swears by Aussie Broadband.
 Your cousin says TPG is fine.
 None of this is relevant to you.
-Their address, technology, POI Point of Interconnect Physical location where NBN hands off your traffic to your ISP.
-Australia has 121 POIs, and your provider's capacity at YOUR POI determines your experience.POI
+Their address, technology, POI, equipment, and usage patterns are all different from yours.
+Their experience might be the opposite of what you’ll get.

 Why comparison sites don’t list everyone